WholeHealth Getaway FAQs

 A. The easiest way to arrive is to fly from Stansted to Lourdes, and flights are very reasonable-especially if you book early!
 You’ll need to book your own flights, and we can arrange transfers from the airport for you for a cost of £30.
 Again, you can choose this on the booking form.

 Q. Can I drink wine on the Getaway?

 A. Of course!
-The WholeHealth ethos is all about balance!
-We enjoy a glass of wine in the evening after a day’s training, and a glass will be provided with each meal.
+The WholeHealth ethos is all about balance.
+We enjoy a cold beer or glass of wine (or two!) in the evening after a day’s training, and your choice of drink will be provided with each meal.
 We’ll also have guests’ fridge and honesty box for buying your own drinks, and regular trips to the supermarket if you want us to pick up any special requests for you.

 Q. Can you cater for special diets?

 A. Yes.
 Cat is an experienced cook, and will cook breakfast and dinner each day to include any special requests.
 She is used to accommodating vegetarian, vegan or gluten free diets.
 Before the holiday we will be in touch to find out more about you-not just any allergies or intolerances, but also preferences, hopes for the holiday, training experience etc.

 Q. How much money will I need to bring with me?